Sorrow446/LivePhish-Downloader/README.md

 |password|Password.
 |format|Download quality.
 1 = AAC 150, 2 = 16-bit / 44.1 kHz ALAC, 3 = 16-bit / 44.1 kHz FLAC.
 |outPath|Where to download to.
 Path will be made if it doesn't already exist.
-|epochCompensation|Epoch compensation for signature generation.
+|epochCompensation|Epoch compensation for signature generation in seconds.
 5 should be fine for most people.
 If this is too high or too low, the API won't return a track stream.

 # Usage
 Args take priority over the config file.